-The City of Portsmouth’s Sustainability Department recently welcomed a University of New Hampshire (UNH) student to join staff as part of a fellowship program in partnership with the University’s Sustainability Institute.
+The City of Portsmouth’s Sustainability Department recently hosted a University of New Hampshire Sustainability Institute (UNHSI) fellow to join city staff as part of a fellowship program in partnership with UNHSI.

-The fellow, who will be working on the City’s Greenhouse Gas Inventory, is Griffin Brown.
-Griffin is a senior at Pennsylvania State University who is majoring in Bio-Renewable Systems.
-Griffin’s key project over several months will be to conduct an inventory on the City’s greenhouse gas emissions.
+The fellow, Griffin Brown, completed the City’s 2018 Greenhouse Gas Inventory.
+Griffin, a recent graduate from Pennsylvania State University, spent the summer and part of the fall of 2019 completing the inventory of the City’s greenhouse gas emissions.
 The City initiates an updated assessment on greenhouse gas emissions roughly every six years, with the last valuations been conducted in 2006 and 2012.
 To view these past studies, please visit https://www.cityofportsmouth.com/sustainability/eco-municipality.

-To staff UNH fellows, the City must apply and be accepted into the Sustainability Institute’s program.
-This is the fourth fellow that the City will host, with past students having conducted the 2012 Greenhouse Gas Inventory, a waste composition analysis of curbside recycling in Portsmouth, and contributed to the City’s recent Historic Resources Climate Change Vulnerability Assessment and Adaptation Plan.
+To work with UNH fellows, the City must apply and be accepted into the Sustainability Institute’s program.
+This is the fourth fellow that the City has hosted.
+Prior students work was included: conducting the 2012 Greenhouse Gas Inventory, one fellow did a waste composition analysis of curbside recycling in Portsmouth and completed GIS mapping and analysis of Historic Resources in the Downtown, and a fellow conducted on-site interviews with Portsmouth residents and the 2018 fellow contributed to the City’s recent Historic Resources Climate Change Vulnerability Assessment and Adaptation Plan.

 Image: Portsmouth High School's solar arrays